Conditional Statement

 A conditional P \to Q is a statement meaning "if P is true, then Q must be true," read as "if P then Q."

-Why is Conditional Statement important?
+What is the Conditional Statement formula?

 How Conditional Statement Connects to Other Ideas